 Cook Islands is a self-governing territory in free association with New Zealand, located in the Pacific sub-region of Polynesia.
-In 2022, the GDP of Cook Islands was $256 million, making it one of the smallest economies in the Pacific.
-The country has a population of 19,200 (2022), resulting in a GDP per capita of $13,300, the second-highest in the Pacific.
-While its economy is small, Cook Islands has an extensive ocean territory and plentiful marine resources.
-The country’s Exclusive Economic Zone (EEZ) covers more than 1.96 million square kilometres, the 19th-largest globally, and is comparable in size to the EEZ of India.
+In 2023, the GDP of Cook Islands was $366 million, making it one of the smallest economies in the Pacific.
+The country has a population of 14,300, resulting in a GDP per capita of $25,651 — the highest in the Pacific.
+While its economy is small, Cook Islands has an extensive ocean territory and rich marine resources.

-In 2020, Cook Islands graduated from the Organisation for Economic Co-operation and Development’s list of official aid recipients.
-As such, in 2022 it was the lowest per capita aid recipient in the Pacific.
-Cook Islands is the first Pacific Islands state to graduate from aid since 2000, an indicator of its strong economic performance and sound fiscal management.
-Despite its classification as a high-income country, Cook Islands still faces significant growth challenges and remains highly exposed to climatic shocks.
-The country’s highly dispersed population — spread over 15 islands — significantly increases the per capita cost of basic service delivery.
+In 2020, Cook Islands graduated from the Organisation for Economic Co-operation and Development’s list of official aid recipients and was reclassified as a high-income country.
+In 2023, it was the lowest per capita aid recipient in the region, yet Cook Islands still faces significant growth challenges and remains highly exposed to climatic shocks.

-Over the 2008–22 period, more than 650 aid and development projects were implemented by 24 development partners in Cook Islands.
-Cumulatively, these projects saw total Official Development Finance (ODF) spending of $516 million in real terms, or about $34 million per year on average.
+Between 2008 and 2023, annual official development finance (ODF) disbursements to Cook Islands — including grants, loans, and other forms of assistance — averaged $34 million.
 During this period, loans made up 23% of total ODF flows to the country, the fourth-highest share in the Pacific.
 As a result of its graduation from aid, grant financing to Cook Islands in 2021–22 was 98% lower than the pre-pandemic average.
-Consequently, the role of aid to the Cook Islands economy is the lowest in the Pacific.
-ODF makes up just 0.1% of the country’s GDP, a sharp fall from a peak of 16% in 2015.
+Consequently, the role of aid to the Cook Islands economy is the lowest across all the countries covered in the Pacific Aid Map.
+ODF makes up just 0.5% of the country’s GDP, a sharp fall from a peak of 16% in 2015.

 Grant